Westwood is Europe’s No 1 again after dramatic Dubai finish

 “At certain times, you’ve got to move into different chapters of your life.
 It’s nice to watch these young kids play, they tear it up out there.
 I enjoyed the Ryder Cup last time out when I was vice-captain.
 It’s a lot less pressure than having to hit the greens and hole the putts yourself.”

-The baby-faced Fitzpatrick is one of those young guys, with the 26-year-old Englishman now a two-time winner of the World Tour Championship.
+The baby-faced Fitzpatrick is one of those young guys, with the 26-year-old Englishman now a two-time winner of the World Tour Championship by backing up his victory in 2016.

-He started the final round tied for the lead with Reed and Canter, and birdied the first four holes after some precise iron play to move into a three-shot lead.
+“All I was bothered about this week was winning,” Fitzpatrick said.
+“I turned up obviously 16th, so the Race to Dubai didn’t really enter my head, if I’m honest.”

-Reed managed to keep in touch courtesy of his short game that has been in great form all week, chipping in for birdie at the par-5 7th hole and again at No. 15 to move from a tie for third into outright second place, which would have been enough to win the Race to Dubai.
+It was a spectacular finish to a season that saw the European Tour suspended between March and July because of the coronavirus outbreak.
+Once play resumed, 27 events were held back-to-back, with players having to live and perform in bio-secure bubbles.

 Comments